AbdulRahmanAlHamali/flutter_typeahead/README.md

 as the user types.
 Both are highly customizable

 ### Customizing the TextField
-You can customize the field with all the usual customizations available for `TextField` in Flutter.
-Examples include: decoration, style, controller, focusNode, autofocus, enabled, etc.
+You can customize the text field using the `textFieldConfiguration` property.
+You provide this property with an instance of `TextFieldConfiguration`, which allows you to configure all the usual properties of `TextField`, like `decoration`, `style`, `controller`, `focusNode`, `autofocus`, `enabled`, etc.

 ### Customizing the Suggestions Box
 TypeAhead provides default configurations for the suggestions box.
 You can,